DHTMLX/docs-spreadsheet/docs/angular_integration.md

 })
 export class AppModule {}
 ~~~

-For our app to work properly, we need to *remove some unnecessary files* from the **src/app/** directory, they are:

-- app.component.config
-- app.component.html

 The last step is to open the **src/main.ts** file and replace the existing code with the following one: